IBM/detect-secrets-stream/CONTRIBUTING.md

 ## Process for Supporting a New Secret Type in detect-secrets-stream

-After a new secret detector has been developed in `IBM/detect-secrets` (see [instructions](https://github.com/IBM/detect-secrets/blob/master/CONTRIBUTING.md)), additional functionality must be developed in this repo in order to support the new secret type as part of the server side detection pipeline.
+After a new secret detector has been developed in `IBM/detect-secrets` (see [instructions](https://github.com/IBM/detect-secrets/blob/master/CONTRIBUTING.md)), additional functionality must be developed in this repository in order to support the new secret type as part of the server side detection pipeline.
 This involves creating a validator class containing the functions `secret_type_name()`, `verify()`, `resolve_owner()` and `revoke()`, at a minumum.

 First, be sure to run `pipenv update` to retrieve the new detector and any other recent changes from `detect-secrets`.
 Then, follow the steps below: